rackerlabs/docs-cloud-block-storage/rst/dev-guide/api-operations/methods/post-create-volume-v1-tenant-id-volumes.rst

 This operation creates a volume.

-Following are several considerations when using this operation:
+Following are several options for consideration when using this operation:

-* When you use ``source_volid`` for volume cloning, note that this feature currently has the following constraints.
+- **``source_volid`` for volume cloning**: When you use ``source_volid`` for volume cloning, note that this feature currently has the following constraints.
 Concurrent clone requests are queued for processing.
 When one clone request completes, the next clone request in the queue starts.

-* Note that you use the ``os-volume_attachments`` API call (/servers/{server_id}/os-volume_attachments) to attach the new volume to your Next Generation Cloud Server (with the specified {server_id}).
+- **``os-volume_attachments``**: Note that you use the ``os-volume_attachments`` API call (/servers/{server_id}/os-volume_attachments)
+  to attach the new volume to your Next Generation Cloud Server (with the specified {server_id}).
   Refer to the `Next Generation Cloud Servers Developer Guide`_ for details of the call.
   Once the volume is attached, the new volume appears as another device on the Next Generation Cloud Server.
 Once the volume is attached, the new volume appears as another device on the Next Generation Cloud Server.
 It can then be partitioned, formatted, and mounted for use on the system.

-* To create a bootable volume, include the ``imageRef`` parameter in the request.
+- **Boot from volume**: To create a bootable volume, include the ``imageRef`` parameter in the request.
 The corresponding response parameter is ``image_id``.
 For more information about this feature, see :kc-article:`Boot a server from a Cloud Block Storage volume<boot-a-server-from-a-cloud-block-storage-volume>`.

-The examples in this section create a 100 gibibytes (GiB) SATA volume called vol-001.
+- **Disaffinity for volume creation**: To create volumes on a different node or rack than existing volumes, use the ``metadata`` parameter in the body of the request, and specify ``different_node`` or ``different_rack`` with a comma-separated list of volume IDs from which you want the volume that you are creating to be distinct.
+For example, specifying the following parameters in the request body creates a volume on a rack that is different from th e threes specified volume IDs:

+      ``“metadata”: “different_rack=45c2c5c4-2666-43e9-aa6b-e58eb733410b,8d472323-196d-47bf-8f17-a21b978d0f90,f158d108-aa30-4609-9d31-c2b230f8a871”``

+  Note that if the criteria specified using ``metadata`` cannot be met, the volume will be in an error state.